ikorotkin/gromacs_AFM_FH-MD/docs/dev-manual/jenkins.rst

 clang static analysis
 ^^^^^^^^^^^^^^^^^^^^^

-The file :file:`admin/builds/clang-analyzer.py` specifies the exact build sequence and the CMake cache variables used for clang static analysis.
-This file also specifies the clang version used for the analysis, as well as the C++ compiler used (``clang-static-analyzer-<version>``).
+The exact build sequence and the CMake configuration used is in :file:`admin/builds/clang-analysis.py`.
+This file also specifies the clang version used for the analysis.

-To run the analysis outside Jenkins, you should run both ``cmake`` and ``make`` under ``scan-build`` command using the same CMake cache variables as in the build script.
-When you do the initial CMake configuration with ``scan-build``, it sets the C++ compiler to the analyzer.
-Note that using ``scan-build`` like this will also analyze C code, but Jenkins ignores C code for analysis.
-This can result in extra warnings, which can be suppressed by manually setting CMAKE_C_COMPILER to a value other than Clang static analyzer.

 cppcheck
 ^^^^^^^^